A new spacecraft is journeying to the Sun to snap the first pictures of the Sun’s north and south poles.

 After years of technology development, it will be the closest any Sun-facing cameras have ever gotten to the Sun.
 “You can’t really get much closer than Solar Orbiter is going and still look at the Sun,” Müller said.

 Over the mission’s seven-year lifetime, Solar Orbiter will reach an inclination of 24 degrees above the Sun’s equator, increasing to 33 degrees with an additional three years of extended mission operations.
-At closest approach, the spacecraft will pass within 26 million miles of the Sun.
+At closest approach, the spacecraft will pass within 26 million miles (42 million kilometers) of the Sun.

-Solar Orbiter will be NASA’s second major mission to the inner solar system in recent years, following on August 2018’s launch of Parker Solar Probe.
-Parker has completed four close solar passes and will fly within four million miles of the Sun at closest approach.
+Solar Orbiter will be NASA’s second major mission to the inner solar system in recent years, following August 2018’s launch of Parker Solar Probe.
+Parker has completed four close solar passes and will fly within four million miles (6.4 million kilometers) of the Sun at closest approach.

 The two spacecraft will work together: As Parker samples solar particles up close, Solar Orbiter will capture imagery from farther away, contextualizing the observations.
 The two spacecraft will also occasionally align to measure the same magnetic field lines or streams of solar wind at different times.